MethodsAndPractices/vsteam/.docs/Remove-GitRepository.md

 ```

 ## DESCRIPTION
-Remove-GitRepository removes the Git repository from your Visual Studio Team Services or Team Founcation Server account.
+Remove-GitRepository removes the Git repository from your Visual Studio Team Services or Team Foundation Server account.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Remove-GitRepository -Id 687c53f8-1a82-4e89-9a86-13d51bc4a8d5
+PS C:\> Remove-GitRepository -Id 687c53f8-1a82-4e89-9a86-13d51bc4a8d5
 ```

 This command removes all the Git repositories for your TFS or Team Services account.